 There are different types of tours available in the Sacred Valley:

-• You also explore the Sacred Valley on a private tour with a Picnic lunch.
-This service is available on request and requires a special quote depending on the number of travelers in your party.
+- You can also explore the Sacred Valley on a private tour with a Picnic lunch.
+This service is available upon request and requires a special quote depending on the number of travelers at your party.

 How long does the Sacred Valley tour last?